 Don’t exaggerate your progress to get an interview

-Don’t do this even if you’re insecure about your progress, it’s ethically and legally wrong.
-To be frank, it’s not even a good strategy for getting admitted.
-Even if you manage to get invited for Partner Interviews based on lies, you’ll spend the time leading up to the interviews catching up to what you said was done already.
-This means that at the interview you’ll underwhelm the partners by seemingly making little progress since the time you applied.
+Don’t do this even if you’re insecure about your progress, it’s wrong, and to be frank, it’s not even a good strategy for getting admitted.
+Even if you manage to get invited for Partner Interviews based on lies, always underwhelm at the interview.

 Many alums have published their successful applications online.
 Take advantage of this, and skim through a few to get a sense of how everything comes together in terms of structure and content when things go well.
 You can find links to some of these in the Appendix.

 Alums love to pay it forward when it comes to helping startups apply to YC.
 Try to get your application in front of 1-3 of them to identify any potentially big issues with it.
 If you don’t know any, don’t be afraid to reach out to a few on Twitter, LinkedIn, or email, always being mindful of their time.